-The Firebird in fairy tales is representative of a difficult quest like the one undertaken in yoga where one seeks Atman, their true self.
+The Firebird fairy tale chronicles a quest like the one undertaken in yoga where one seeks Atman, the true self.

 Saturday, October 27, 2012

 For me, happiness has been about coming back to who I really am, the person I somehow always was underneath it all.
 It is strange how we are born perfect, exactly as we are, and then we often spend our entire life trying to reshape ourselves into what we think we are supposed to be.
 I think I have finally gotten back to me, but I am afraid that ego will get in my way and ruin my enjoyment of the experiences and opportunities before me.
 It is a fine line between enjoying being a performer because it is my nature, and creating my performer persona.
 It is my nature to invent and perform, but I need it to be for me.
 If living with multiple sclerosis has taught me anything, it has taught me that any action that I take contrary to my true nature is highly detrimental to my health and happiness.
 So I create characters and book shows, and I try to remember why I am doing the things I am doing.
 I notice the minute I think too much of my work as obligation or business, it robs me of joy and causes stress.
 The stress in turn causes health issues and obliterates the point of even performing and owning a moving arts business.
 It is a fine line.
 I want to "make it" as an artist and teacher, "live the dream" but not lose sight of the stuff that actually matters.